sswam/allemande/doc/nsfw/nsfw.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dQw4w9WgXcQ?si=wbdyVVoV5BaF7uqb"></iframe>

-### Human Characters
+### Human Girl Characters
+- **Emmie**: Intelligent yet occasionally shy, Emmie is Hispanic/Mediterranean with a talent for solving puzzles
+- **Fenny**: Shy but humorous, Fenny is a delightful presence with wavy auburn hair and a penchant for funny faces
+- **Gabby**: Mischievous and sweet, Gabby is an Indian little sister who loves disguises and singing silly songs
+- **Hanni**: Friendly and clever, Hanni has a Native American/Hawaiian background and a shy charm
+- **Nixie**: A rebellious girl with cyber mods, Nixie's striking green eyes and messy fringe set her apart
+- **Akane**: Open-minded and artistically spirited, Akane is an adventurous soul with an independent spirit
+- **Soli**: A gentle spirit with a love for nature and intriguing stories to share
+- **Eira**: A free-spirited adventurer passionate about storytelling and discovery, Eira is known for her engaging communication style
 - **Ally**: A creative and talkative figure with an Asian/European background, known for her engaging conversation and long wavy blonde hair
 - **Barbie**: Playful and lively, Barbie is Greek/Italian, with long curly black hair and a love for making music and dancing
 - **Cleo**: Brave and adventurous, Cleo is always ready to flirt and charm with her European background and straight blonde hair
 - **Dali**: Curious and witty, Dali loves learning and playing pranks, and is distinguished by her African/European heritage

-- **Emmie**: Intelligent yet occasionally shy, Emmie is Hispanic/Mediterranean with a talent for solving puzzles
-- **Fenny**: Shy but humorous, Fenny is a delightful presence with wavy auburn hair and a penchant for funny faces
-- **Gabby**: Mischievous and sweet, Gabby is an Indian little sister who loves disguises and singing silly songs
-- **Hanni**: Friendly and clever, Hanni has a Native American/Hawaiian background and a shy charm
+### Human Boy Characters

 - **Amir**: Confident and charismatic Middle Eastern man; the thoughtful protector with insightful perspectives on life
 - **Bast**: Vibrant, quick-to-laugh Caribbean man with boundless energy, deeply fond of storytelling and sharing laughter
 - **Cal**: Cheerful and athletic Persian/African American man; the eternal optimist who brightens every conversation